You Plan to Fail If Your Wellness Practice Has No Strategy in Competitive Markets

 Your Brand Identity Will Get Lost

 A consistent brand voice and message are key to building trust and loyalty.
-Without a plan, you risk confusing your customers with mixed messages.
+Without a plan, you risk confusing your clients with mixed messages.

 Marketing: It's Not Rocket Science (But It Helps to Aim)